Sheryl Swoopes: WNBA career

 Swoopes is the first women's basketball player to have a Nike shoe named after her: the "Air Swoopes".

 On March 3, 2008, Swoopes signed with the Seattle Storm, ending her 11-year career with the Houston Comets.
 She was waived by the Storm on February 3, 2009.

 Two days after her 40th birthday in 2011, sources for the Associated Press claimed that Swoopes was preparing to return to the WNBA in anticipation of an official signing announcement from the Tulsa Shock.
 At the 2011 WNBA All-Star Game, she was announced as one of the top 15 players in the 15-year history of the WNBA.

 On August 26, 2011, the 40-year-old Swoopes hit a buzzer-beating shot to edge the Los Angeles Sparks 77–75 and end the Shock's WNBA-record 20-game losing streak.

 Swoopes' final WNBA game was played on September 11, 2011, a 94–102 loss to the San Antonio Silver Stars, where she recorded 20 points, 7 rebounds and 4 assists.
 After the 2011 season, on February 12, 2012, Tulsa Shock owner Steve Swetoha announced that the team did not intend to offer Swoopes a new contract and she became an unrestricted free agent.

-In 2016, she was voted into the WNBA Top 20@20, in celebration of the league's 20th anniversary.
+In 2016, she was voted into the WNBA Top 20@20, in celebration of the league's 20th anniversary, and in 2021 to The W25, a celebration of the league's 25th anniversary.